Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 13 Februari 2026 03.47.20 UTC
+- WIB: Jumat, 13 Februari 2026 04.45.23 UTC
-- WITA: Jumat, 13 Februari 2026 04.47.20 UTC
+- WITA: Jumat, 13 Februari 2026 05.45.23 UTC
-- WIT: Jumat, 13 Februari 2026 05.47.20 UTC
+- WIT: Jumat, 13 Februari 2026 06.45.23 UTC

 Kutipan Inspiratif:
-"Our technological powers increase, but the side effects and potential hazards also escalate."
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: technology
+Kategori: inspirational